Self-hosting · Memory-safe · Zero runtime deps

 Self-Hosting Compiler

-The Strada compiler is written in Strada itself, demonstrating the language's capabilities.
+The Strada compiler is written in Strada itself — proof the language can carry real, serious work.

 🧩